-Deterrence and prevention of terrorist attacks, as well as any other activity that poses a danger to passengers, visitors and staff at LAX, is essential to the modernization of LAX.
-The LAX Plan enables LAWA to meet current and future security needs and incorporate future technologies as they are developed.
+Deterrence and prevention of terrorist attacks is essential to the modernization of LAX.
+The LAX Plan enables Los Angeles World Airports to meet current and future security needs and incorporate future technologies as they are developed.
+It limits commercial and private vehicle access to primary passenger processing facilities and gates, and develops multiple access points to the airport that are away from critical airport infrastructure.